The Perfect Coffee

 Coffee is exempt from GST.

-This coffee is fragrant and floral with a citrusy sweetness.
+This coffee is creamy and sweet with a smooth nutty flavour.

 Processing: Washed